nickyout/webfiberunit/README.md

 *   Globally available `grunt-cli`

+As `grunt-jsdoc` keeps breaking the travis build, I have currently removed it from devDependencies.
+You should still be able to install it manually, though it may occasionally fail to do so on the first try.
 Go to the root folder of this module, and run:
 ```
 npm install
+npm install grunt-jsdoc
 grunt jsdoc
 ```